edgio-docs/edgio-docs/src/guides/v7/security/waf.md

     </Callout>

-4. Does the request meet a blacklist criterion?
+4. Does the request meet a blacklist criterion defined within an access rule?
 If so, it is identified as a threat and no further checks will be performed.

     <Callout type="info">